 - Critical illness insurance involves a payout — whereas a POAPC does not.

 - A critical illness might not make you mentally incapable.
 For example, a heart attack may require home health care, but it may not affect your ability to make sound decisions.
 Similarly, it is possible that a condition may not be critical yet require a POAPC.
 So, not all critical illnesses may trigger a POAPC, and not all conditions that need a POAPC may be critical.

 Critical illness insurance protects your family from the financial implications of a life-threatening condition.
-A POAPC, on the other hand, gives you control over who will make decisions regarding your personal care — and the critical illness payout — if you become incapable of making the decisions yourself.
+A POAPC, on the other hand, gives you control over who will make choices about your personal care — and the critical illness payout — if you become incapable of making the decisions yourself.

 For instance, should you suffer a stroke, your critical illness coverage will come to your aid.
 The payout may help you pay off some or all of the medical expenses arising due to this condition.
 However, having a stroke does not necessarily mean your POAPC will commence making decisions on your behalf.

 - As long as you are in a position to make sound personal care decisions, the POAPC will not be necessary.

 - However, if you become unconscious, your POAPC will make decisions on your behalf.
 And once you recover consciousness and are able to make decisions, your attorney will no longer be needed.
 However, your critical illness coverage will continue to cover you.

 How can you get both critical illness insurance and a power of attorney?

 Putting a critical illness plan in place is simple and easy, as is setting up a POAPC.

 If you are looking for a critical illness insurance policy, we recommend you shop around as rates vary widely from one provider to another.
 The best course of action is to get in touch with an independent broker such as Dundas Life.
 After learning about your insurance needs, we will provide you with multiple quotes from leading insurers.
 This, in turn, will help you make an informed decision when choosing the best policy for you.